-Solar Energy In India
+Solar Resources of India

-This allows solar energy in India to be a viable option for a means of generating electricity for a large proportion of the population.
+The geographical location of India makes way for lots of clear, sunny days throughout the majority of the year.
+This abundance of solar energy resources provides a viable means of generating electricity for a large proportion of the population.